 What does it mean to age gracefully?

-One truth that most senior citizens have learned is that the only thing constant in life is that life is constantly changing.
+Most senior citizens have learned that the only thing constant in life is that life is constantly changing.
 Yet, no one wants the changes that come with growing older; declining health, declining mobility, and too often declining mental ability.

 Perhaps aging gracefully means taking life as it comes without fear, but with confidence, adapting when possible, changing when necessary, and realizing when it can neither be changed nor adapted to, but facing it head-on.